LudovicPatey/zooviewer/README.md

 ## Screenshot

-You can have a preview of the interface with the enumeration reducibility zoo.
+Here is a preview of the interface with the enumeration reducibility zoo.

 ![Enumeration reducibility zoo](https://github.com/LudovicPatey/zooviewer/raw/master/imgs/screenshot.png)